 Go, Wake, Yes, True, among other words.
 For Ramos, it also conjures ancient rituals and religions centred on the Canaries’ aboriginal worship of the mother goddess, the Earth and the magical power of blood, with purification rites that included cleansing in the sea in preparation for birth and renewal.
 Sleekly, elegantly modern as it is, in its eruptive primal messaging, it nonetheless seems to connect to Tenerife’s celebrated (and active) volcano El Teide, once a sacred site.

 Lilly Wei / Independent curator

 Connectivity is a cult of our time: among people in international relationships on social media, between humans and the natural environment.
 But connectivity also faces many challenges, from global tendencies towards exclusion to widening gaps between social classes and countries, border closures and the persistence of individualism.

 Barbara Polla and Paul Ardenne / ‘Connections’ show curators

 21.03 – 21.06.19

-The work of Yapci Ramos displays the raw honesty of documentary mixed with an focused sense of composition and color.
-Her oeuvre explores the elements of bodies – the physical and emotional bodies of people as well as the structural and historical bodies of architectural structures.
+The work of Yapci Ramos displays the raw honesty of documentary mixed with a focused sense of composition and color.
+Her oeuvre explores the physical and emotional bodies of people as well as the structural and historical bodies of architectural structures.